school-of-data/GIS-curriculum/kenya/module9/module9.md

 Now that we’ve learned how to extract basic information on the loaded raster datasets, we will continue with a more in-depth raster data processing in order to obtain new derived rasters and, in consequence, more information.

-As you may have noticed, due to the raster data model structure, the layers we have loaded are expanding over our region of interest - Pampanga province.
+As you may have noticed, due to the raster data model structure, the layers we have loaded are expanding over our region of interest - Kiambu County.
 That is undesirable due to several reasons but mainly because you end up processing more data than you actually need, which translates in bigger storage and computer processing needs.
 That is why, before moving forward to any other steps, we will make sure that we process exactly as much data as we need. **Be aware **as you will start working on your own datasets, that the size of your files is an important factor when it comes to processing times.
 The bigger the files, more time will be required.
 Because of the model data structure - raster vs vector - raster files are usually much larger.

 As you have noticed by now, the datasets we load into a GIS - in our case into QGIS - can be processed together even if they are of different nature, such as joining csv tables to vector layers to add information to geometries.
 The same applies to raster and vector data, as we will see.

-To work only with raster layers that are relevant to our Pampanga province, we will use the vector extent layer (Pampanga_admin_boundary) to cut/clip all relevant raster layers.
+To work only with raster layers that are relevant to County, we will use the vector extent layer (kiambu_admin_boundary) to cut/clip all relevant raster layers.
 Go to **Raster ‣ Extraction ‣ Clip Raster by Mask Layer** (see figure 9.22).
 Similarly, you can search for Clip in the Processing Toolbar or the Locator bar.

 ![Using a vector mask to extract the raster data on a specific region](media/fig922.png "Using a vector mask to extract the raster data on a specific region")